 Warning

-Recent research has proven that groundsel alkaloids are toxic for the liver.
+Recent research has proven that groundsel alkaloids are toxic to the liver.
 However, this fact is still being challenged.
-As a precautionary measure, we recommend you not exceed the prescribed dosage.
+As a precautionary measure, we recommend not exceeding the prescribed dosage.

 Two Species of Senecio

-There are two similar species to groundsel, Senecio jacobaea L., and Senecio viscosus L. Both have the same phytotherapeutic applications as common groundsel since their active components, senecionine and senecine, are common to all three species.
+There are two similar species of groundsel: Senecio jacobaea L. and Senecio viscosus L. Both have the same phytotherapeutic applications as common groundsel since their active components, senecionine and senecine, are expected to all three species.

 Senecio jacobaea is a species cultivated in some places in Europe and America to take advantage of its medicinal properties.